woodstockcs/robotics-class-docs/leds/buttons.md

    - moving rainbow
    - a moving dot (or multiple dots?)
    - solid color (that gets brighter and dimmer?)

+HINT: look back at previous exercises you worked on.

 {: .note-title}
 > Write in your sprint notes...